Series / Bread

 - British Accents: Scouse (i.e. the Liverpool accent.)
 Critics of the show complained it played on stereotypes of Scousers being unemployed layabouts who abused the welfare state.

 - Calling the Old Man Out: Joey tries to do this to Freddie, but Freddie is so amazingly selfish, he doesn't care.

 - Creator Thumbprint: The surname "Boswell" was a favourite of Carla Lane's.

-- Curse Cut Short: Joey clearly mouths "bastard" in the last episode, in reference to Freddie.
+- Curse Cut Short: Joey clearly mouths "bastard" in the last episode of series one, in reference to Freddie.

 - Double Standard: Nellie is much more concerned about what Aveline gets up to because she's a girl and "it's different for girls".
 The boys are also very protective of her - much more than they are of Billy, who is younger than her.